stephenjblair/ifed-project/README.md

 195	searchParty
 203	searchHotels

-## Manual Testing
+## Manual Testing of Features

 * Drop down select menu to choose country.
-1. Check size  of elementis suitable and responsive across devices.
+1. Check size  of element is suitable and responsive across devices.
 2. Check media query is triggered to alter select text on smaller devices.
-3. Check option values for countries are congruent as within `var countries` in Google Maps API.
+3. Check option values for countries are congruent as with `var countries` in Google Maps API.

 * Auto zoom to country of interest.
 1. Check initMap function is being called sucessfully with no console errors.
+2. Check element id `country` in index.html is is passed to `setAutoCompleteCountry` function correctly in maps.js.
-2. Check default country is set to UK.
+3. Check default country is set to UK when the site initially loads.
-3. Trial and error map zoom rates for suitability.
+4. Trial and error map zoom rates for suitability.
-4. Test each option value navigates to its relevant country.
+5. Test each option value navigates to its relevant country.
-5. Test 'All' will result in a world map being displayed.
+6. Test 'All' will result in a world map being displayed.
-6. Check size of element is suitable across devices.
+7. Check size of element is suitable across devices.
-7. Check media query is triggered to resize element on smaller devices.
+8. Check media query is triggered to resize element on smaller devices.

 * Input element to enter city, which autocompletes via the Google Maps API.
 1. Check element id `locator` in index.html is passed to `autocomplete` function correctly in maps.js.